finos/symphony-bdk-python/docsrc/markdown/datafeed.md

 Received events should be processed quickly (in less than 30 seconds) to avoid them being re-queued in datafeed.
-If the business logic of the listener leads to long operations then it is recommended handle them in a separate asyncio task or thread to avoid blocking the datafeed loop.
+If the business logic of the listener leads to long operations then it is recommended handle them in a separate asyncio task or thread to avoid blocking the datafeed/datahose loop.
 To help you detect this situation, warning logs will be printed if the event processing time exceeds 30 seconds.

-Before shutting down a bot instance, you want to make sure that the datafeed loop is properly stopped and that the bot has stopped processing events.
-To do so, call `datafeed.stop()` which has optional arguments `hard_kill` and `timeout` (in seconds). `datafeed.stop()` will wait for all tasks to finish, whereas `datafeed.stop(hard_kill=False, timeout)` will wait for `timeout` seconds before killing the tasks. `datafeed.stop(hark_kill=True)` will stop all pending or running tasks immediately.
+Before shutting down a bot instance, you want to make sure that the datafeed/datahose loop is properly stopped and that the bot has stopped processing events.
+To do so, call `datafeed.stop()` which has optional arguments `hard_kill` and `timeout` (in seconds). `datafeed.stop()` will wait for all tasks to finish, whereas `datafeed.stop(hard_kill=False, timeout)` will wait for `timeout` seconds before killing the tasks.
+`datafeed.stop(hark_kill=True)` will stop all pending or running tasks immediately.

-Stopping the datafeed loop might take a while (if the loop is currently waiting for new events, up to 30 seconds).
+Stopping the datafeed and/or datahose loop might take a while (if the loop is currently waiting for new events, up to 30 seconds).

 ### Error handling

-The datafeed loop once started will keep running until the bot is stopped.
+The datafeed/datahose loop once started will keep running until the bot is stopped.
 So it will catch all the exceptions raised by listeners or activities to prevent the loop from stopping.
 However, if the processing of an event failed, and if nothing specific is done by the listener to store it in a database or a queue, an event could be lost and never processed by the bot.

 The BDK provides a way to re-queue events if needed through the `EventError` that can be raised from listeners.
-In that case the datafeed loop current execution for the currently received events will stop (other listeners will not be called), and the events will be re-queued in datafeed.
-The datafeed loop will resume its execution and will after some delays receive non-processed events (30s by default).
+In that case the datafeed/datahose loop current execution for the currently received events will stop (other listeners will not be called), and the events will be re-queued in datafeed.
+The datafeed/datahose loop will resume its execution and will after some delays receive non-processed events (30s by default).

-This feature is only available for datafeed v2.
-When the datafeed loop executes it can receive several events at once and will dispatch them to all the subscribed listeners.
+This feature is not available for datafeed v1.
+When the datafeed/datahose loop executes it can receive several events at once and will dispatch them to all the subscribed listeners.
 Therefore, you should be careful about no processing an event twice.
 This can be achieved by maintaining a short time lived cache of the already processed events.

-### Running multiple instances of a bot (DF v2 only)
+### Running multiple instances of a bot (DF v2 and Datahose only)

 An example is provided in the [multiple_instances](https://github.com/finos/symphony-bdk-python/tree/main/examples/multiple_instances) folder.

-With datafeed v2 it is possible to run multiple instances of a bot.
+With datafeed v2, it is possible to run multiple instances of a bot.
 Each instance will receive events in turn.
 The examples also makes use of Hazelcast to keep a distributed cache of already processed events and avoid replying to a message twice.

 The logic to avoid handling an event twice is tied to the bot and its logic so the BDK makes no assumption about it and lets you manage it freely.

+The same applies to datahose.
+To enable this behavior, make sure you have the same `datahose.tag` value (or no `tag` field) in the configuration of all your bot instances.